Tarik Kiswanson – ‘The Rupture’

 'Moving in Relation' began in 2021 with 'eco-co-location', a live one-off performance exploring encounters with algorithmic thought that took place in a vacant office space within a suburban business park.
 ‘This Harmonic Chamber’, Sworn’s second performance – an incomplete, future film taking shape as a performance lecture with experimental sound – was presented in 2022 in a 19th century loom shed.

 Further encounters in the series have included an interview with political philosopher Louise Amoore, and ‘The Virtual Boulevard’ – a gathering of poets from Buenos Aires, Argentina, and Glasgow to work across geographies and alongside AI translation systems, supported by online tools for communication.
-Collaborators working with Sworn have included Luke Fowler, Jer Reid, Claricia Parinussa, Cecelia Pavon, SPAM Zine & Press, George Hampton Wale, and Guy Veal.
+Collaborators working with Sworn have included Luke Fowler, Jer Reid, nussatari, Cecelia Pavon, SPAM Zine & Press, George Hampton Wale, and Guy Veal.

 Further Info